Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Introduction

-In a design reminiscent of interaction-free measurements proposed by Elitzur and Vaidman \cite{Elitzur1993}, we require that the bottom output of the exit beam splitter by nulled by destructive interference.
-The condition can be achieved by choosing parameters $(r,t,r',t')$ of the beam splitters, and absorption coefficient $\alpha$, such that
+We require that the bottom output of the exit beamsplitter in Fig.~\ref{fig:detail}, which is effectively the radiative loss channel of the waveguide, be nulled by destructive interference.
+The condition can be achieved in the presence of SPAD absorption by choosing parameters $(r,t,r',t')$ of the beamsplitters, and absorption coefficient $\alpha$, such that

-If this is the case, then the detection process truly takes place alongside propagation and finite quantum efficiency --- necessary here to attain PNR performance --- won't contribute to photon loss.
+If this is the case, then the detection process truly takes place alongside propagation and finite quantum efficiency --- necessary here to attain PNR performance with SPADs, by detecting no more than one photon at a time --- doesn't contribute to photon loss.
+This kind of optical coupling from the waveguide into the PD absorber and back into the waveguide can be accomplished by using a vertical directional coupler design discussed in detail in \sec{wg}.

-In the next section, we recall basic properties of the quantum formalism needed to evaluate PNR performance.
-We then return to the segmented detector model, present our theoretical characterization results, and conclude.